HL7/us-safr/input/pagecontent/usecases.md

 **1. Bed and Staffing Allocation**
 - Hospitals use US SAFR to report real-time bed occupancy and availability every 15 minutes, categorized by bed type.
-- Hospital administrators leverage this data to monitor capacity and prioritize staffing where it is most urgently needed.
+- Hospital administrators leverage this data to monitor hospital capacity and prioritize staffing where it is most urgently needed.

 **2. Resource Allocation**
 - By analyzing near real-time bed occupancy and patient influx data, hospitals coordinate with temporary staffing agencies or reallocate internal staff to address shortages effectively.